 Accessing tools for feedback and surveys can give your staff members a voice, allowing them to share what they like and dislike about working as part of your team.
 Extensive employee listening strategies allow you to determine potential issues in the employee lifecycle.
 You can track everything from whether onboarding techniques are extensive enough to support all your staff to what kind of issues cause employees to think about leaving.

-Companies like Microsoft already initiate daily pulse surveys with a random subset of employees, to help gaining more meaningful insights into problems leadership might need to address.
+Companies like Microsoft already initiate daily pulse surveys with a random subset of employees each day, to help access more meaningful insights into problems leadership might need to address.

 Crucially, don’t just show your employees you’re listening to them – demonstrate how much you value their feedback by acting on their suggestions.
 Team members who feel as though they have a say about the growth of a business are likely to feel more engaged and committed to the brand.